How to Get Rid of Mice in Walls & Ceilings

 How Do I Know If Mice Are in the Walls and Ceilings?

 Now that you know how and why mice will enter your home, let’s go over mice in walls and ceilings.
-Mice are smart animals and usually stick to dark areas — but that doesn’t mean you can’t find them if you know what you’re looking for.
+Mice are intelligent animals and usually stick to dark areas — but that doesn’t mean you can’t find them if you know what you’re looking for.
 Here are some signs of a mouse infestation in walls and ceilings:

 - Sounds: Rustling in the walls is one of the most noticeable indicators.
 One way to test whether you have mice, rats, or bats is by thumping on the wall.
 Mice and rats tend to react quietly compared to bats.

 - Holes in Food: If you also find holes in food bags that don’t look like the result of another family member (like the family dog), there is a good chance it was a mouse.
-Despite their small stature, mice eat 15 to 20 times a day so keep an eye on your food.
+Despite their small stature, mice eat 15 to 20 times daily, so keep an eye on your food.

 - Holes in Fabric, Cardboard, Furniture: Do you notice small holes in the fabric, cardboard boxes, furniture, and/or paper?
 These mammals will chew out bits of accessible soft materials to build their nest.

 - Ammonia Smell: You might recognize a musky ammonia-like smell.
-Mice mark their territory just like other animals and the distinct odor can linger for a long time.
+Mice mark their territory just like other animals, and the distinct odor can linger for a long time.

 How To Get Rid Of Mice In Walls And Ceilings?